ianan/nsigh_all/README.md

+### For a nice webpage with quicklook plots summarising the NuSTAR solar observations, go to the [GitHub pages version of this repo.](http://ianan.github.io/nsigh_all/)

 # A rough how to guide

 This is a rough guide to getting the NuSTAR data and then getting it into a format for solar work.
 The code in this directory will help with producing summary plots from this data.